kstenerud/concise-encoding/cte-specification.md

 The only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.
 ```

-#### Verbatim Sequence
+#### Verbatim String

-A verbatim sequences is a section of a string that must not be interpreted in any way (no special interpretation of whitespace, character sequences, escape sequences, backticks etc) until the specified end sequence is encountered (similar to how here-documents work in Bash).
+A verbatim strings is a section of a string that must not be interpreted in any way (no special interpretation of whitespace, character sequences, escape sequences, backticks etc) until the specified end sequence is encountered (similar to how here-documents work in Bash).
 The contents must be a valid [string](#string).

-A verbatim sequence is composed of the following:
+A verbatim string is composed of the following:

  * Backtick (`` ` ``).
  * An end-of-string identifier, which is a sequence of printable, non-whitespace characters (in accordance with [human editability](cte-specification.md#human-editability)).